PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 We will use Terraform + Kubespray to set up the Kubernetes cluster with Portworx on these machines.

 ### Pre-requisites:
+- An installation [shell script](https://github.com/PureStorage-OpenConnect/k8s-px-terraform/blob/main/scripts/prereq.sh) has been shipped in this package.
+This script will install all required prerequisites softwares/packages for all environments like gcloud/aws/azure/baremetal if they are not already installed.
+The script is tested on MacOS, CentOS and Ubuntu systems.
+See the [PreRequisites](https://github.com/PureStorage-OpenConnect/k8s-px-terraform/blob/main/README.md#prerequisites) section on the main readme for more details.
+If you do not want to install everything, the steps are provided below for the packages required by the current environment only.
 - Machines running with CentOS or Ubuntu and the configuration must meet the minimum [requirements for Portworx](https://docs.portworx.com/start-here-installation/).
 Portworx requires minimum 3 worker nodes to run.
 All machines must have 4CPUs and 4GB of RAM.
 - Additional (unmounted) hard drives attached to the worker nodes for the Portworx storage and kvdb device.
 - Disable the firewall so machines can connect to each other (A script is provided for CentOS to disable the firewall).
 If you do not want to  disable the firewall then you can allow the TCP ports at 9001-9022 and UDP port at 9002.
 Read the network section for more information in [portworx documentation](https://docs.portworx.com/start-here-installation/).